 Treaties, institutions and European political project

-- Establish peace and stability in Europe and defend its values and interests in the world
+- establish peace and stability in Europe and promote the welfare of its citizens;

 Objectives for Belgium